 Paul gives a short list denoting some of the mysteries of God: Jesus came to

-and He was proclaimed among the nations.
-It is a mystery that the gospel of
+us, vindicated by the Spirit, seen by angels and proclaimed among the nations.
+It is a mystery that the gospel went into all the world.

 different realm.
 Even preaching the gospel is a mystery, both the act of

-the greatest mystery of all.
+evangelism and the effects it has on people; salvation perhaps is the greatest mystery of all.
 Who can explain being born-again, when God comes

-in the form of the Holy Spirit and mixes with our spirit to become one Spirit
+in the form of the Holy Spirit and mixes with our spirit to become one Spirit with Him?
+The difference between those who believe in Jesus and those who

-you” (Jn 15-16).
+yet He spoke in heavenly tones.
 In an earthly sense, we view ourselves as seeking God and

 finding Him, which the Old Testament says to do (2 Chronicles 15-2), but the

-worshippers, and the whole process is shrouded in mystery.
+being shrouded in mystery.
 Everything about

 God is mysterious, and if we lose that sense of wonder, it is a sign we have

-fallen short of understanding the gospel of Christ.
+fallen short of understanding the gospel.

 (138g) Temple